 |Average Annual Rate|

-There are some perks to aging—including paying less for car insurance.
+There are some perks to aging including paying less for car insurance.
 When analyzing rates for a married man and woman, age 62 and 57 respectively, we found that Safeco premiums are among the cheapest for Alabama drivers, with Travelers only $30 behind.
+This is based on average rates.
+Your annual premium could vary based on your unique driver profile.

 |Alabama Car Insurance Companies||Average Annual Rate|